babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 }
 ```

-## Proposals to Discuss
+## Recommendation to Discuss

-Potential recommendation: package authors should also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on (I don't believe `module` should be that key) but continue to publish ES5 under `main`.
-Consumers can use `preset-env` and opt-in into running on `node_modules`.
+My recommendation is that package authors should continue to publish ES5/CJS under `main` for backwards compat with current tooling and workflow but also publish a version compiled down to latest syntax (no experimental proposals) under a new key we can standardize on like `main-es` (I don't believe `module` should be that key).

-Maybe we should decide on another key in `package.json`, maybe `"es"`?
+> Maybe we should decide on another key in `package.json`, maybe `"es"`?
 Reminds me of a poll I made for [babel-preset-latest](https://twitter.com/left_pad/status/758429846594850816).

+Compiling dependencies isn't just something for one project/company to take advantage of: it requires a push by the whole community to move forward.
+Even though this effort will be natural, it might require some sort of standardization: we can implement a set of criteria for how librarys can opt-in to publishing ES2015+ and verify this via CI/tooling/npm itself.

+Documentation needs to updated to mention the benefits of compiling `node_modules`, how to do so for the library authors, and how to consume it in bundlers/compilers.

+With Babel 7, consumers can more safely use `preset-env` and opt-in into running on `node_modules` with new config options like `overrides`.

 ## Let's Do This!

 Hopefully this is an encouraging call to action for looking into moving forward to make compiling dependencies more first class.
 It's not just about the specific ES2015/ES5 distinction.

 Babel v7 should be out soon.
 This post goes into some of the ways it should help with this effort but we'll need everyone's help to change the ecosystem: more education, published packages that do this, and better tooling and sustainability.

+> Thanks to the [many](https://twitter.com/left_pad/status/1010280464840617984) folks who offered to review this post including [@chrisdarroch](https://twitter.com/chrisdarroch), [@existentialism](https://twitter.com/existentialism), [@betaorbust](https://twitter.com/betaorbust), [@_developit](https://twitter.com/_developit), [@jdalton](https://twitter.com/jdalton), [@bonsaistudio](https://twitter.com/bonsaistudio).

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>